vai-dml/llm-application/README.md

 # llm-building-using-activeloop
 HandsOn LLM applications using LangChain and Deep Lake.
 Langchain gives developers a set of tools and components to build LLM powered applications.

+## Art of Prompt Engineering

+* Role Promopting - Enable the LLM to act as developer or writer, basically to inherit an identity.
+* Few Shot Prompting - Guide the LLM with limited set of example responses that you expect.
+* Chain Prompting - Amplify reasoning with LLM output as input to next prompt.
+* Prompt templates - Improve model context with dynamic prompting
+* Create error free output formats by applying ouput parsing.
+* Build knowledge graphs by discovering hidden relationhip.

+## Data Points

+* The maximum number of tokens the model can process, is determined by the specific implementation of the LLM.
+Each model has token limit it can take in.
+Split the text into smaller chunks to handle large inputs.
+* Few shot learning is the ability that allows LLMs to learn and genralize from limited examples.
+Examples can be both hard coded or dynamically selected and can be feeded to the LLM.
+* occurrence of hallucinations - models can produce text that appears plausible on the surface but is actually factually incorrect or unrelated to the given input.
+* LLMs may exhibit biases originating from their training data, resulting in outputs that can generate undesired outcomes.
+* LLM examples include Text Summarization, Text Translation, and Question Answering
+* Well-known models like GPT family, LLaMA employ subword level tokenization method.
+One of the variant used is Byte Pair Encoding (BPE)

 ## The Chains

 In LangChain, a chain is an end-to-end wrapper around multiple individual components, providing a way to accomplish a common use case by combining these components in a specific sequence.
 The most commonly used type of chain is the LLMChain, which consists of a PromptTemplate, a model (either an LLM or a ChatModel), and an optional output parser.